Posted on Apr 14, 2025

 Extrinsic motivation first:

-- You join a yoga studio that is offering a free package of classes to complete a meditation challenge. (reward)
+• A yoga studio is offering a FREE package of classes to students who complete a meditation challenge. (reward)

-- You recognize that you feel calm and clear headed after practicing. (benefit)
+• You recognize that you feel calm and clear headed after practicing.

-- Beyond the challenge, you find it difficult to commit consistently to your new meditation practice.
-Even though you know it’s good for you, you do not stick with this new habit.
+• When the challenge is over, you find it difficult to commit consistently to your new meditation practice.
+Even though you have felt its benefit, you do not stick with this new habit.

 Intrinsic motivation, same scenario: